Ziangirov/GalleryTest/README.md

 ## Description

-The application has been tested only on one actual iOS device -- iPhone SE (and in simulators)
+The application has been tested only on two actual iOS device -- iPhone SE iOS12.0 and iPad iOS9.0 (and in simulators)

 [ScreenRecording](https://youtu.be/Ne8zId977FI)